 Like all new Acuras, the MDX does not offer traditional stand-alone options.

 WHAT IS IT?

-The EPA rates the MDX at 19 mpg city/27 highway with front drive and 18/26 with AWD.
-MDXs with the Advance Package have an auto start/stop feature that bumps their city number up by 1 mpg in both FWD and AWD models.
-The Sport Hybrid is rated at 25 mpg city/26 highway/26 combined—an increase of 7 mpg in city driving over the non-hybrid all-wheel-drive MDX.
+The EPA rates the MDX at 20 mpg city/27 highway with front drive and 19/26 with AWD (19/25 in A-Spec form).
+The Sport Hybrid is rated at 26 mpg city/27 highway/27 combined—an increase of 7 mpg in city driving over the non-hybrid all-wheel-drive MDX.
 In Consumer Guide® testing, an all-wheel-drive MDX with the Advance and Entertainment Packages averaged 18.3 mpg in 55-percent highway driving, and a Sport Hybrid with the Advance Package averaged 25.7 mpg in 65-percent highway driving.
 Acura recommends premium-grade gasoline.

 VALUE IN CLASS

 The MDX drives and handles exceptionally well and boasts a quiet, refined cabin.
 Rear-seat room and comfort are not exceptional, and there are a few complicated controls.
 Still, this Acura deserves a top spot on your shopping list.
-The top-line Advance Entertainment version is a bit pricey for what it offers, but the Base and Technology models deliver lots of safety, convenience, and luxury features at reasonable-for-the-class prices.
+The top-line Advance Entertainment version is a bit pricey, but the Base and Technology models deliver lots of desirable features at reasonable-for-the-class prices.
 The Sport Hybrid doesn’t sacrifice much in terms of performance or dollar value, and delivers significantly improved fuel economy.

 |BODY STYLES||4-Door Wagon|